TCL-AILab/Abandon_Bayer-Filter_See_in_the_Dark/README.md

 ```
 @article{dong2022learning,
-  title={Learning to Erase the Bayer-Filter to See in the Dark},
+  title={Abandoning the Bayer-Filter to See in the Dark},
   author={Dong, Xingbo and Xu, Wanyan and Miao, Zhihui and Ma, Lan and Zhang, Chao and Yang, Jiewen and Jin, Zhe and Teoh, Andrew Beng Jin and Shen, Jiajun},
   journal={arXiv preprint arXiv:2203.04042},
   year={2022}